A geodesic interior-point method for linear optimization over symmetric cones: Long-step algorithm

 \section{Long-step algorithm}

-When proving the convergence of {\tt shortstep} (\Cref{alg:barrier}), we established results that together suggest an alternative algorithm (Figure~\ref{fig:long}).
-This alternative uses our divergence bounds (\Cref{thm:fdinfbound}) to loosely track the central path and our descent condition (\Cref{lem:Newtondesc}) to pick the size of Newton steps.
-We will show that this alternative is both scale invariant and \emph{globally convergent}, i.e., it returns an $\epsilon$-approximation of a centered point $\hat w(\mu)$ with $\mu \le \mu_f$, given \emph{any} initial $w_0 \in \inter \coneName$ and centering parameters $\mu_0 > \mu_f > 0$.
-We call this algorithm {\tt longstep} in reference to long-step interior-point methods~\cite{wright1997primal}, which also loosely track the central path.
-Crucial to {\tt longstep} is a procedure {\tt center} that is also globally convergent.
+When proving the convergence of {\tt shortstep} (\Cref{alg:barrier}), we established results that suggest an alternative algorithm.
+This alternative uses our divergence upper-bound (\Cref{thm:fdinfbound}) to loosely track the central path and damped Newton steps to ensure that divergence strictly decreases (\Cref{thm:newton}).
+We state this algorithm in~\Cref{fig:long} using the following notation for the divergence upper-bound: